Changing return policies can help boost sales and improve the consumer's experience with a brand.

 Fix the Leaky Bucket of Holiday Returns

 Most returns result in lost sales and unhappy shoppers.
-Retailers like Outdoor Voices, Untuckit and Faherty Brand have turned what used to be a negative experience and a sunken cost, into a positive touchpoint and a growth engine for their online business.
+Retailers like Outdoor Voices and Untuckit have turned what used to be a negative experience and a sunken cost, into a positive touchpoint and a growth engine for their online business.

-The process is simple — these brands give their online shoppers a credit for the item they want to return instantly, rather than being forced to wait the weeks that it takes to ship something back and process the return.
+The process is simple — these brands use Returnly Credit to allow their customers to shop for a new item on their website after their return, rather than being forced to wait the weeks that it takes to ship something back and get a refund.
 The instant access to “cash” screams “buy something” and as a result, the shopper’s propensity to buy again skyrockets.